-Whether they know it or not, Subramaniam noted operators are already sitting on a gold mine of untapped data, with access to a vast quantity of records related to customer accounts, usage and location.
-He said there is “huge potential” to process this information to yield actionable insights around churn, delinquency, behaviour modelling and credit scoring.
+Whether they know it or not, Subramaniam noted operators are already sitting on a gold mine of untapped data, with access to a vast quantity of records related to customer accounts, usage, and location.
+He said there is “huge potential” to process this information to yield actionable insights around churn, delinquency, behavior modeling, and credit scoring.

-“To drive a good customer experience programme, you need data,” he said.
-“Without this data, the customer experience programme will almost always be handicapped.”
+“To drive a good customer experience program, you need data,” he said.
+“Without this data, the customer experience program will almost always be handicapped.”

 Subramaniam said legacy processing techniques such as data mining and rule-based insights have existed for decades, but added ML and AI can supercharge these methods to deliver predictions rather than historical reports.

-“The problem is that today user behaviour, services and technology are all changing so rapidly that none of these rule-based models can keep pace with them.”
+“The problem is that today user behavior, services, and technology are all changing so rapidly that none of these rule-based models can keep pace with them.”

-There are also expenses associated with hiring experts with the specialised knowledge to fine-tune the data sets and translate the results into actionable insights.
+There are also expenses associated with hiring experts with the specialized knowledge to fine-tune the data sets and translate the results into actionable insights.